On this page:

-All students must vacate the residence halls during the Winter break.
+All students must vacate the residence halls during the Winter Break.
 Break Housing for students who cannot return home or leave campus over break may be provided.
 Should a student need break housing accommodations during any portion of the break, the student must complete and submit the online break housing request form.
-The online request form may be found by logging into CNAV, choosing “My Housing” on the first drop-down menu, and then clicking on “Application.”
-The dates for the online request form will be announced approximately one month prior to the beginning of each break.
+The online request form can be found by logging into CNAV, choosing “My Housing” on the first drop-down menu, and then clicking on “Application.”
+The dates for the online request form will be announced approximately one month prior to the beginning of break.

 When the residence halls close for break, students are expected to take out trash and perishable food, unplug items in the room, turn out the lights, shut and lock the windows, and lock all bedroom doors.
 Apartment doors should be closed and locked.
-A list of complete closing procedures will be distributed about one week prior to each break closing.
+A list of complete closing procedures will be distributed about one week prior to break closing.
 Residents may leave personal items in their room during all breaks, except for the summer.
 However, due to the “unoccupied” status of the campus during breaks, it is suggested that students take valuable items with them to ensure their safety.

 - Residential space must be cleaned, including kitchens, living rooms, and bathrooms.